-In order to support large-scale wind projects, it is believed that projects must meet certain criteria to ensure that they do not cause undue negative impacts on natural, recreational, and aesthetic resources.
-Woodbury plans to establish clear and specific guidelines that can be used when evaluating proposed large-scale wind projects.
-Also, the current Central Vermont Regional Energy Plan limits wind generation facilities to hub height of 125 feet and restricts development above 2,500 feet in elevation.
-Woodbury will work to maintain consistency with these regional limits.
+Development of any wind project must meet certain criteria to ensure that it does not cause undue negative impacts on natural, recreational, and aesthetic resources.
+Woodbury plans to establish supplemental clear and specific guidelines that can be used when evaluating proposed large-scale wind projects.
+Also, the current Central Vermont Regional Energy Plan limits wind generation facilities to a hub height of 125 feet and restricts development above 2,500 feet in elevation.
+Accordingly, any development of a wind project in Woodbury shall be consistent with these regional limits.